NeuralSurv: Deep Survival Analysis with Bayesian Uncertainty Quantification: Data Augmentation Strategy

 \section{Data Augmentation Strategy}

 In this section, we present a data augmentation scheme that leverages the properties of Poisson processes and Pólya-Gamma random variables.
-Specifically, Poisson processes help overcome the challenges associated with computing the integral of the continuous-time function to evaluate the likelihood, while the Pólya-Gamma random variables allow for exact handling of the sigmoid nonlinearity without relying on analytic approximations.
+Specifically, Poisson processes help overcome the challenges associated with computing the integrals of the continuous-time function to evaluate the likelihood, while the Pólya-Gamma random variables allow for exact handling of the sigmoid nonlinearity without relying on analytic approximations.
 This combined approach allows us to efficiently perform posterior inference from the model without resorting to discretization.

-In Section~\ref{sec-inference}, we develop a novel variational inference algorithm based on this augmentation scheme.
+This approach builds on analogous strategies previously applied in other settings, including Bayesian inference for Sigmoid Gaussian Cox Processes~\cite{donner_opper_gaussian_cox}, nonparametric Hawkes processes~\cite{pg_poisson_hawkes}, and, in the case of Pólya–Gamma augmentation alone, mutually regressive point processes~\cite{mutually_regressive_pp}.
+To the best of our knowledge, this is the {first} application of such a data augmentation strategy in the context of survival analysis.
+Furthermore, we are the {first} to provide a rigorous theoretical framework that establishes the validity of a method belonging to this broader class of augmentation-based approaches (see Theorem~\ref{proposition-augmented-likelihood}).

 Detailed reviews of Pólya-Gamma random variables and Poisson processes are provided in Appendices~\ref{app-review-polya-gamma} and~\ref{app-review-poisson}, respectively.